writetome51/table-columns-service/README.md

 endColumnMove(newIndex): void
     // re-inserts the column removed during this.beginColumnMove(), at newIndex.

+toggleColumnVisibility(name): void
+    // finds column with name that matches passed name, and, sets its visibility
+    // to the opposite of its current value.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .